simonh1000/elm-webpack-starter/README.md

 If you need to write some Javascript port code, you need to be aware that `npm run prod` will fail as the uglifyjs plugin provided with Webpack 3 cannot handle ES6.
 There are a couple of ways forward

-- add babel to transpile to es5 before passing to uglifyjs by modifying the common.module.rules to read:
+- Install and sue babel to transpile to es5 before passing to uglifyjs.
+I modify the common.module.rules to read:
 ```
 {
    test: /\.js$/,